at-cg/at-cg.github.io/tabs/join.md

 Masters and PhD admissions happen based on the [procedures setup by IISc](https://iisc.ac.in/admissions/).
 This process also involves interview with the [Computational and Data Sciences department](https://cds.iisc.ac.in/admissions/).
 Occasionally, we also recruit PhD students through the [Interdisciplinary Mathematical Sciences](https://imi.iisc.ac.in) program.
 You can also view the [presentation slides](https://drive.google.com/file/d/1lTSxFdvYa_Nsq4ut1abqUMDvxdkfF3pt/view?usp=share_link) which we used to introduce our lab to prospective students in Aug 2025.
 If you have any questions about the admission process, or our lab in general, you can [email the PI](mailto:chirag@iisc.ac.in).

 ### **Prospective research staff or post-doctoral researchers**
-Please write to the [PI](mailto:chirag@iisc.ac.in) to discuss possibilities.
-In your email, please specify your background, specific papers or projects that interest you, and a timeline (e.g., ideal start date, intended period of stay).
+Please email to discuss possibilities.
+In your email, specify your background, specific papers or projects that interest you, and a timeline (e.g., ideal start date, intended period of stay).
 We typically expect commitment to work of **at least one year**.
 Applications for either remote work or summer or winter internships are not considered.

 ### **Fellowship opportunities**
 A number of fellowship opportunities regularly open up for students and postdocs.
 See a few examples below: